cncf/glossary/content/en/load-balancer.md

 ## How it helps

-Load balancers will distribute all the requests among multiple servers dynamically in a way where no one server gets a high load when there are other servers that can fulfill those requests.
+Load balancers dynamically distribute all incoming requests among multiple services, ensuring that no one service gets the bulk of it while others only get a few or none. where no one server gets a high load when there are other servers that can fulfill those requests.
 It spreads the load across multiple servers, following a defined schema (i.e. evenly or percentage-based).
 Thus load balancers are playing an important role in the overall performance and user experience of an application.